HOW TO FILL IN AN ET1 FORM

 When bringing a claim under the Public Interest Disclosure Act 1998 (PIDA) there are several elements that you as the claimant must prove to the tribunal.
 You must write the statement with these elements in mind.

-The two key elements you must show when brining a claim under the Public Interest Disclosure Act 1998 are:
+The two key elements you must show when bringing a claim under the Public Interest Disclosure Act 1998 are:

 That you made a protected disclosure(s).